 - How to Bypass Android Lock screen and Unlock a Smartphone

-Before considering increase your RAM, try cleaning up.
-You may need to uninstall rarely used apps or move apps to SD card.
+Before considering increasing your RAM, try cleaning up.
+You may need to uninstall rarely used apps or move apps to an SD Card.
 If after trying those, you still have little RAM available.
 Then try these;

 How to Add Additional RAM to an Android Device